Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?

 \section{Introduction}

-The machine learning community has long noted that, despite the strong performance of deep neural networks, their optimization dynamics remain poorly understood.
-A promising way to address this challenge is to draw inspiration from physics, which also studies systems with many degrees of freedom and complex interactions.
-Among these, thermodynamics has been especially influential, with numerous works connecting it to neural networks~\citep{jastrzkebski2017three, chen2024constructing, zhang2024temperature, kozyrev2025explaingrokking}.
+The optimization dynamics of deep neural networks remain poorly understood despite their empirical success.
+A promising approach is to draw inspiration from physics, which studies systems with many degrees of freedom and complex interactions.
+In particular, thermodynamics has motivated numerous connections to neural networks~\cite{jastrzkebski2017three,chen2024constructing,zhang2024temperature,kozyrev2025explaingrokking}.
 In this work, we extend this line of research and propose a framework that relates neural network optimization to thermodynamic systems.
 Specifically, we interpret stochastic gradient noise as thermal fluctuations and introduce macroscopic thermodynamic variables, like temperature, pressure, and volume, to describe stationary distributions of stochastic gradient descent (SGD).
 We also connect these variables to training hyperparameters such as learning rate and weight decay.